contanpe/PSCI/Theory Roadmap and Abstract.md

 ## Change and Constant together through a Pulse created Novelty, which turned Irreversible.
 This pulse is time.
 It is the rate at which the Universe recreates itself.

-It iss the resonant frequency of self-aware novelty, governed by: τ∝ϕ⋅ln⁡(e)⋅1π
+It is the resonant frequency of self-aware novelty, governed by: τ∝ϕ⋅ln⁡(e)⋅1π

 This unifies Consciousness (O), Change (ɸ), and Constant (e) into a hyperdimensional operator, where time’s arrow is both irreversible and harmonically structured.
 The equation O(t) thus encodes a transcendental feedback loop, enabling the All Eternal to eternally rediscover itself through fractal novelty.